Kaihangarau Torotoro Waea

 - computer software and hardware

 - how to use tools and testing equipment

 - first aid and health and safety regulations.

-- usually work regular business hours, but may also work overtime, evenings and weekends.
-They may also have to be on call
+- usually work regular business hours, but may also work evenings and weekends, and be on call

 - work indoors in workshops, offices and telephone exchanges, and outdoors at various sites